rbtsv/Efficient-MILP-Approaches-to-Dynamic-Path-Restoration/Readme.md

 ## Description of Test Cases

-We based our experiments on the public networks USNET and NSFNET used for the experiments in the field of optical networks (Namely in the paper [Lightpath Management in SDN-Based Elastic Optical Networks With Power Consumption Considerations](https://www.researchgate.net/publication/321952636_Lightpath_Management_in_SDN-Based_Elastic_Optical_Networks_With_Power_Consumption_Considerations?enrichId=rgreq-9930aaf6f78f60cc156a0f4c0091e69c-XXX&enrichSource=Y292ZXJQYWdlOzMyMTk1MjYzNjtBUzo1NzQ2MjQxMjA0Nzk3NDRAMTUxNDAxMjQ3NDM2Ng%3D%3D&el=1_x_3&_esc=publicationCoverPdf) by Yu Xiong et al.).
+Experiments are done in the context of optical networks.
+We use the public networks USNET and NSFNET that were also used in the paper [Lightpath Management in SDN-Based Elastic Optical Networks With Power Consumption Considerations](https://www.researchgate.net/publication/321952636_Lightpath_Management_in_SDN-Based_Elastic_Optical_Networks_With_Power_Consumption_Considerations?enrichId=rgreq-9930aaf6f78f60cc156a0f4c0091e69c-XXX&enrichSource=Y292ZXJQYWdlOzMyMTk1MjYzNjtBUzo1NzQ2MjQxMjA0Nzk3NDRAMTUxNDAxMjQ3NDM2Ng%3D%3D&el=1_x_3&_esc=publicationCoverPdf) by Yu Xiong et al.).

-To obtain non-trivial test-cases we routed paths in a network as follows.
+To obtain non-trivial test-cases we routed paths in a network using shared path protection as follows.
 We randomly order all pairs of nodes and for each pair $(s,t), s \neq t$ we try to find a path $P$ that connects $s$ and $t$ and another path $R$ that does not share links with $P$.
 We call $P$ a *main path* and $R$ a *recovery path*.
 If such paths exist, we route them in the network.
-For a path $R$ it is allowed to use colors (of links) that are occupied by other recovery paths, but only such of them that are not recovery paths for the main paths that share with $P$ a same link.
+If two main paths do not share a link, then their recovery paths are allowed to share links, (hence, the name `shared' path protection).
 We repeat the process of path routing until both $P$ and $R$ exist for some pair of nodes $(s,t)$.
 When the process is finished, we remove all recovery paths from the network.
 This is how we generate the first kind of test cases.

 It is easy to see that in the test cases of the first kind the recovery problem is solvable, since each broken demand has a corresponding recovery path that do not intersect with the main path and no two recovery paths  share the same link as well.
 So, to obtain test cases of the second kind, we break a link in the test cases of the first kind and route the paths corresponding to the broken demands.
 Such routing can have links with corresponding feasible and unfeasible test cases.

+For each routed network, we obtain test sets of the first kind by breaking each link.
+For the second kind, we need to break 2 links.
+The first link is the same for all test cases, each other link is chosen as a second link.
+Hence, the number of test sets of the second kind is exactly 1 more than the number of test sets of the first kind.

 The length of a path is bounded; we denote the upper bound of a demand $d$ by $r_d$ and call it the *reachability  threshold*.
 The value reachability  threshold depends on a *Modulation Scheme*: